Crater Ice Cave / Big Pryor Mountain

 This is the only trail in the Pryors designated for hiking by Custer National Forest (CNF).
 The Pryors Coalition believes CNF needs to improve the trail signing, and publish a hiking guide to this, and other non-motorized routes

 Getting to the Trailhead:From Bridger MT follow the instructions and map for Pryor Mountain Road, or use the Pryor Mountain Map set.

 Walk southwest up the two-track trail for 0.4 miles.
 At first it is in open grassland and sagebrush, but soon enters the trees.
 After 0.4 miles, and 300 ft elevation gain, the track arrives at a flat opening in the trees.
-The two old logging tracks to the right (north), signed #2002A and #2002A1, are motor-legal, but little used.There is a new “Crater Ice Cave Trail” sign across the clearing to the left.
-The track to the left is not motor-legal.
-Follow the left (south) track about 50 feet beyond the sign.
-At that point a narrow footpath leaves the main track and enters the gulley to the right.
-This is the trail.
+The two old logging tracks to the right (north), signed #2002A and #2002A1, are motor-legal, but little used.A “Crater Ice Cave Trail” sign is visible about 100 feet south (left) on the old road.
+The trail, a narrow footpath, leaves the old road and enters the gulley to the west (right) just before the sign.
 See photo.